 Passport and visa requirements for British Citizens

-All citizens of the United Kingdom and the Republic of Ireland require a ten year passport (valid for 6 months after completion of any journey).
-Infants and children must also have their own passport with photograph.
-If you are 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday.
+All citizens of the United Kingdom and the Republic of Ireland require a 10 year passport (valid for six months after completion of any journey).
+Infants and children must also have their own passport with a photograph.
+If you are 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least six weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and from October 2006 will ask you to attend an interview in order to do this.

 Visas may be required, depending on your destination - it is your responsibility to check the latest requirements with the appropriate authority before travelling.
-Nationals of other countries should check entry requirements with the relevant Embassy or High Commission.
+Nationals of other countries should check entry requirements with the relevant embassy.

 All travellers to Australia, other than Australian and New Zealand citizens, require a visa or approval to travel and enter Australia.